ISSA Nutritionist Study Guide

 Flavor

-This is not a sensory tool used by humans, but instead, it is a combination of taste, smell, and mouthfeel.
+This is not a sensory tool used by humans; instead, it is a combination of taste, smell, and mouthfeel.
 This part explains why a stuffy nose makes food taste very different than when the sinuses are clearer.

 The flavor is a significant part of what makes success or failure for food items in the consumer marketplace.